openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Each declaration in the declaration scope must be *distinguishable*.
 A :index:`compile-time error` occurs otherwise.

-Declarations are *distinguishable* if:
+Declarations are *distinguishable* if they have:

--  They have different names.
+-  Different names,
--  They are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).
+-  Different signatures (see :ref:`Declaration Distinguishable by Signatures`).

 .. index::
    distinguishable declaration